lsubaldo/hangperson/README.md

 #Hangperson
-A game of Hangperson coded in C. Done as my first project for my operating systems class (COSC301)
+A game of hangperson coded in C. Done as my first project for my operating systems class (COSC301)